 "Some vocal recording debuts are tentative and readily sound as such.
 Not so, for Philadelphia born singer Angie Wells.
-On her newly minted Love and Mischief, she spins out eleven (including one bonus track) mostly standards (with two originals) that are burn-the-barn smoldering with a centripetal swing.
-Wells has a sharply-balanced alto voice that suffers fools and bad material poorly. " -ALL ABOUT JAZZ 05/28/2017
+On her newly minted Love and Mischief, she spins out eleven (including one bonus track) mostly standards (with two originals) that are burn-the-barn smoldering with a centripetal swing. " -ALL ABOUT JAZZ 05/28/2017

 ANGIE WELLS/Love and Mischief: "Wow.
-This sounds like Nina Simone would have sounded if she just decided to swing instead of carry the weight of the world on her shoulders.
+This sounds like Nina Simone would have sounded if she just decided to swing.
 With an appropriate old school set card in the tracks, Wells doesn't feel like she's going for an old school vibe so much as she is just giving a bunch of songs that resonate with her a solid work out.
 Jazz vocal fans that want to feel some back in the day stuff by a young modern will have their ears really perk up here.
 Well done." - Midwest Record Review 04/03/17

 CONTEMPORARY FUSION (Click on link below to read full review)